mzakk/chainway-sensors/README.md

 # chainway-sensors
- React Native Module for Bracode Scanner and UHF Reader for Chainway c66
+ React Native Module for Barcode Scanner and UHF Reader for Chainway c66